Red List: Least Concern (LC). GB Status: Common

 Larval foodplants

-Silver Birch and Downy Birch.
+Silver Birch, Downy Birch and sometimes Alder.

 Habitat